wasp-lang/wasp/web/docs/tutorials/dev-excuses-app/modifying-main-wasp-file.md

   ]
 ```

-Then add Excuse entity to the bottom of the file.
-Also you'll need to define queries and an action.
+Next, we'll add an Excuse entity to the bottom of the file.
+You'll also need to define queries and an action that operates on nit.

 ```js title="main.wasp | Defining Excuse entity, queries and action"
 entity Excuse {=psl